Istavro/git-for-propresenter/README.md

 <img style="float: right;" src="./assets/submit-pull-request.png" alt="submit pull request" />

 I will try to merge your changes as soon as possible so you can see your changes being displayed in this repository, You will get a notification email once the changes have been merged.

+# Using git and github alongside Pro Presenter

+#### Note: This section of the guide does not currently fully support MacOS